regclient/regclient/README.md

 ## regctl Features

 - Ability to inspect repo tags, manifests, and image configs without downloading the full image.
 - Ability to copy or retag an image without pulling it into docker.
   Layers are only pulled if you are copying between different registries and the target registry does not have the layers already.
+- Ability to copy all platforms of a multi-platform image.
 - Ability to export an image from a registry without a docker engine.
 - Ability to delete an image manifest.
 - Ability to delete a tag without removing the entire manifest.
-- Uses docker registry logins and /etc/docker/certs.d by default to support private repositories and self signed registries.
+- Uses docker registry logins and `/etc/docker/certs.d` by default to support private repositories and self signed registries.
 - Shows current usage of Docker Hub's rate limit.

 ## regsync features

+- Ability to copy or retag an image without pulling it into docker.
+  Layers are only pulled if you are copying between different registries and the target registry does not have the layers already.
+- Ability to copy all platforms of a multi-platform image.
 - Mirrors repositories or images based on a yaml configuration.
 - Can use user's docker configuration for registry credentials.
 - Ability to run on a cron schedule, one time synchronization, or only check for stale images.
 - Ability to backup previous target image before overwriting.
 - Ability to postpone mirror step when rate limit is below a threshold.
 - Ability to mirror multiple images concurrently.